9 things to know before renting an apartment in Toronto.

 Pros and cons of new and old buildings in Toronto.

-Why use a real estate agent when searching for an apartment?
+Why use a real estate broker when searching for an apartment?

-According to CBC News, using a real estate agent helps when finding an apartment.
-Moreover, the service can be free, since the fees can be covered by whoever is trying to rent out their unit.
-Real estate agents can filter out a lot of stuff and save you countless hours of your time.
+Hiring a real estate broker helps when finding an apartment in large cities like Toronto.
+Moreover, the service is free, since the fees are covered by whoever is trying to rent out their unit.
+Real estate brokers can filter out a lot of stuff and save you countless hours of your time.

 Keep your eyes open for apartment scams.